 After waiting patiently for eighteen months, finally the time came to board a plane and head abroad.
 Our holiday of choice – four days in Sevilla.
 As a post-lockdown destination, Sevilla is a pretty good one.
 If you’re looking to make the big jump back into travel life this is a great start.
-If you’re still a little on edge about travel, keep an eye out for my next holiday destination, as it’s a lot more on the quiet side.
+If you’re still a little on edge about travel, keep an eye out for my next holiday destination.
+It’s a lot more on the quiet side.
 But back to Sevilla is perfect for getting back to normal.

 The great thing about Sevilla as a destination for a short trip is that it’s pretty much all walkable.
 Or there’s at least enough to fill four days that’s all within walking distance.
 It’s a great city for catering to all your holiday itinerary needs.
 It’s jam-packed full of restaurants at all times of the day.
-From breakfast to late-night tapas options, cafes for quick coffee stops in between activities, and – the ultimate holiday essential – ice-cream parlours.
+From breakfast to late-night tapas options.
+Cafes for quick coffee stops in between activities, and – the ultimate holiday essential – ice-cream parlours.
 Then there’s beautiful gardens to explore, architecture to be awed by, and so much culture in one city.
 And to finish off the day, pretty much every other street is filled with bars and late-night cafes.

 So, for a short stay in a city, my top recommendation is now Seville.
 Read on for my ultimate 4-day travel guide, with all my recommendations on how to fill your time.